 Test that Python is in order by installing PLink from source:

 python -m easy_install plink plink # Should start the link editor!

 Support for OpenGL (3D graphics): This is built in on OS X and the most installations of Fedora and Ubuntu.
 But you’ll need the MESA header files “gl.h” and “glu.h” to compile SnapPy.
 On Debian and Ubuntu, install “libglu1-mesa-dev”; On Fedora install “mesa-libGLU-devel”.

 The gcc C++ compiler, g++, which is not installed by default on some systems, e.g. Ubuntu 11.10.

-There are two more dependencies that need to be dealt with:
+There is one more dependency that may need to be dealt with:

 Finally, compile and install the SnapPy module (which will install certain other dependencies) and test:

 You may get a message about creating a ”.ipython” directory; this is normal, just hit return to continue.
 There should also now be a command “SnapPy” which does the same thing as “python -m snappy.app”.

 Python Modules for Macintosh or Windows¶

 If you write Python programs on a Macintosh or Windows system, you may wish to install SnapPy as a Python module into your own copy of Python 2.7.
 (For best results on macOS, use a Python downloaded from Python.org and not the one provided by Apple.)
 After installing Python, you may install a SnapPy module from your Terminal application or Command Prompt with the commands: